natev51/jettl/docs/Sections/Non-Normative.md

 **Clarification needed:**

 * May new children be spawned in this state?
-* If yes, Orderly Stopping can become non-terminating.
+* If yes, Coordinated Shutdown can become non-terminating.
 * If no, this must be an enforced invariant.

 ---